doherty100/azuresandbox/README.md

 Virtual wan hub | TBD | TBD | TBD | TBD
 P2S client VPN connections | TBD | TBD | TBD | TBD

-##### Customize subnet IP address prefixes (sample)
+##### Customize subnet IP address prefixes (sandbox)

-Use this section to customize the default subnet IP address prefixes used by the samples to support routing on an organization's private network.
-Make a copy of this table and change these sample values to custom values.
+Use this section to customize the default subnet IP address prefixes used by the configurations to support routing on an organization's private network.
+Make a copy of this table and change these sandbox values to custom values.
 Each address prefix must fall within the virtual network IP address ranges discussed previously.
 The [CIDR to IPv4 Conversion](https://ipaddressguide.com/cidr) tool may be useful for completing this section.

 Virtual network | Subnet | IP address prefix | First | Last | IP address count
 --- | --- | --- | --- | --- | --: